swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

     If you want to contribute, please open an issue or a pull request on the [GitHub repository](https://github.com/swiss-ai-center/a-guide-to-mlops).
 Your
     help is greatly appreciated!

-Go back to your GitHub repository.

-* Create a pull request and visualize the execution of the CI/CD pipeline.
-The `train-report` job will run on the self-hosted runner.
-It trains the model and DVC pushes the trained model to the remote bucket.
-* Merge the pull request/merge request, and switch back to the main branch and pull the latest changes.
-The `publish-and-deploy` will run on the main runner.
-  It retrieves the model with DVC, containerizes then deploys the model artifact.

 This chapter is done, you can check the summary.